-“Why won’t my garage door open?”
-Any will have asked this question at some point in their period of living in their dream homes.
+“How come my garage door won’t open.”
+Many will have asked this question when living in their dream homes.
 However, it can be frustrating as a garage door is usually one of the ways you gain entry into your home.

-When this happens, it is tempting to try and DIY your garage door repair, but you should keep in mind that there are 30,000 injuries associated with garage door accidents annually.
+When this happens, it is tempting to try and DIY your garage door repair, but you should remember that are 30,000 injuries associated with garage door accidents annually.
 So what do you do about a broken garage door?
-If you’re wondering why the garage door won’t open, take a look at the garage door troubleshooting tips below to help your situation.
+If you’re wondering why the garage door won’t open or close, look at the troubleshooting tips below to help your situation.

 The Photo-Eye Has Gotten Blocked

 The photo-eye is the garage’s safety sensor determining whether a person or object is blocking the door’s potential movement up and down.
-A technician can see that something is wrong with the photo-eye when there are light flashes coming from it or clicking noises you can hear.
+A technician can see something wrong with the photo-eye when light flashes are coming from it or clicking noises you can hear.

-Most of the time, the photo-eye may be dirty or dusty and in need of some cleaning.
+Most of the time, the photo-eye may be dirty or dusty and need cleaning.
 Other times the red and green LED lights may be misaligned or flickering.
 The lights can then get readjusted or moved to see if the problem gets resolved that way.

 The Opener’s Force Needs to Get Adjusted

-Often when your opener is more than a few years old, there was a specific level of force that the opener was programmed to run on so the garage door could get lifted up.
+Often when your opener is more than a few years old, there was a specific level of force that the opener was programmed to run on so the garage door could get lifted.
 The more time passes, the more force is needed to compensate for damage to door tracks or rollers.
-In addition, depending on the brand your opener is, there is a nut that can get turned via a wench.
+In addition, depending on your opener is brand, there is a nut that can get turned via a wench.

 This will increase the pulling power and force necessary to open your garage door.